oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 * **Generate**: sends your message and makes the model start a reply.
 * **Stop**: stops an ongoing generation as soon as the next token is generated (which can take a while for a slow model).
 * **Continue**: makes the model attempt to continue the existing reply.
-In some cases, the model may simply end the existing turn immediately without generating anything new, but in other cases it may generate a longer reply.
+In some cases, the model may simply end the existing turn immediately without generating anything new, but in other cases, it may generate a longer reply.
 * **Regenerate**: similar to Generate, but your last message is used as input instead of the text in the input field.
 Note that if the temperature/top_p/top_k parameters are low in the "Parameters" tab of the UI, the new reply may end up identical to the previous one.
 * **Remove last reply**: removes the last input/output pair from the history and sends your last message back into the input field.
 * **Replace last reply**: replaces the last bot reply with whatever you typed into the input field.
 Useful in conjunction with "Copy last reply" if you want to edit the bot response.